Priyabrata18/Password_strength-analyzer_project/README.md

 # Chapter 3: Password Strength Engine

-Welcome back!
-In our last chapters, we learned about the [Graphical User Interface (GUI)](01_graphical_user_interface__gui__.md) and the [Command-Line Interface (CLI)](02_command_line_interface__cli__.md).
-These are the ways you, the user, tell our program what to do – whether by clicking buttons or typing commands.

-But once you type a password and hit "Analyze," what happens next?
-How does the program actually figure out if "MyDog123!" is a good password or a terrible one?
-This is where the **Password Strength Engine** comes in!

 ### Why Do We Need a Password Strength Engine?

 Imagine you just made a new password for an important account.
 You might *feel* like it's strong, but how can you be sure?
 Is "Password123" really that bad?
 What about "Gr3@tP@ssw0rd"?
 It's tricky for a human to keep track of all the common patterns, dictionary words, and easy-to-guess variations that hackers use.